A quaint Provençal bistro on Bourke Street.

-UPDATE: NOVEMBER 13, 2018 — If you're looking to get dinner at LoLuk, best make it a Thursday night.
-Every Thursday from now until December 6, the Surry Hills bistro is doing French bottles at 49 percent off.
-That means you could get a bottle of house pinot for $27.55, or a bottle of Alsace pinot gris for $70.38.
+UPDATE: OCTOBER 8, 2019 — If you're looking to get dinner at LoLuk, best make it a Thursday night.
+Every Thursday from now until November 14, the Surry Hills bistro is doing French bottles at 49 percent off.
+That means you could get a bottle of rosé for $30.09, or a fancy Alsace pinot gris for $70.38.
 Make an early reservation — it's from 5–7pm only.

 Started by two French brothers, Luc and Loic, and inspired by family recipes, LoLuk offers an authentic taste of the fabled Provence region.
 Housed in a cosy space on Bourke Street, the menu includes the traditional likes of a Nicoise tart ($14) with anchovies, black olives and caramelised onions cooked to a tender sweetness sliding out of a perfectly crumbly base.
 A special of pork and calvados (that is, an apple brandy) pâté is also flavoursome bistro fare.
 Both come with crisp greens and plenty of balsamic vinegar and provide an excellent introduction to Provençal eating.